OPEC and allies set for another crude output increase

 "OPEC+ currently finds itself in a very favourable situation," said Commerzbank analyst Eugen Weinberg, adding that the group would likely maintain its plan to raise production.

-On the agenda at Tuesday's meeting, expected to start at 1100 GMT, will be whether this can be extended into August.
+On the agenda Tuesday will be whether this can be extended into August.

+Tuesday's series of videoconference meetings started at around 1130 GMT with the monthly Joint Ministerial Monitoring Committee (JMMC), which is tasked with overseeing implementation of agreements.

+Full ministerial meetings of OPEC and its allies are expected to follow later in the afternoon.

 "As always, the key flashpoint is likely to be tensions between Russia and Saudi Arabia," said Matthew Weller, global head of market research at FOREX.com.